zpalawit-palasak/zpalawit/README.md

 - 👋 Hi, I’m @palawitEG
-- 👀 I’m interested in data engineer
+- 👀 I’m interested in data technology and enthusiastic to learn.
-- 🌱 I’m currently learning data engineer
+- 🌱 Presently Data Engineer in financial industry.
 - 📫 How to reach me p.palawit@gmail.com

 <!---